Tokyu 5000 series: 5050 series

 These are eight-car sets introduced on the Toyoko Line from April 2004.
 These sets are distinguished by a pink stripe above the doors.
 They are similar to the 5000 series, the only difference being that they have eight cars, and that they have the pink stripe instead of green.
 They are based at Motosumiyoshi Depot, and are capable of running through the Minatomirai Line.
 The 5050 series is notable as being the first type of train in the world to feature full-color LED destination indicators.

 Sets 5169–5174 each originally included one or two surplus 5000 series cars (5170–5172 had two surplus cars each, and the other sets had one); one car from sets 5169 and 5172–5174 were surplus motored cars with their pantographs and motored bogies temporarily removed, and were eventually replaced with new trailer cars while the motored cars were renumbered in the 4000 series.

 Set 5155 was withdrawn in July 2017 following accident damage sustained in 2014, while set 5156 was transferred to Yokohama Minatomirai Railway in 2018 and renumbered Y517 to replace set Y516 damaged in the same accident.
-New build sets 5177 and 5178 were built in 2016 and 2019 respectively as replacement trains.
+New build sets 5177 and 5178 were delivered from J-TREC in 2016 and 2019 respectively as replacement trains.

 In 2020, set 5173 was reformed as a 10-car set and renumbered as set 4111.
-Furthermore, in 2022, set 5166 was reformed as a 10-car set and feature two Q-SEAT cars (numbered cars 4 and 5 within the set) in preparation of Q-SEAT service on the Toyoko Line.
+Furthermore, in 2022, set 5166 was reformed as a 10-car set and features two "Q Seat" cars (numbered cars 4 and 5 within the set) in preparation for "Q Seat" services on the Toyoko Line.
 The set was renumbered to 4112.
-Following the completion of newly formed 4112, it was announced that three more sets (sets 5167-5169) will be reformed into 10-car trainsets for service on the Sotetsu-Tokyu Link.
-Once reformed, they will be numbered 4113-4115 respectively.
-The first "Q-Seat" cars entered service on the Toyoko Line on 24 October 2022; however full commencement of "Q-Seat" services will begin in February 2023.
+Following the completion of newly formed 4112, it was announced that three more sets (sets 5167–5169) will be reformed into 10-car trainsets for service on the Sotetsu-Tokyu Link.
+Once reformed, they will be numbered 4113–4115 respectively.
+The first "Q Seat" cars entered service on the Toyoko Line on 24 October 2022; however "Q Seat" services only began on 10 August 2023.